All Night Long (All Night)

-"All Night Long (All Night)" is a hit single by American singer and songwriter Lionel Richie from 1983.
-Taken from his second solo album, Can't Slow Down (1983), it combined Richie's soulful Commodores style with Caribbean influences.
-This single reached number one on three Billboard charts (pop, R&B and adult contemporary).
+"All Night Long (All Night)" is a song by American singer and songwriter Lionel Richie from his second solo album, Can't Slow Down (1983).
+The song combined Richie's Commodores style with Caribbean influences.
+The single reached number one on three Billboard charts (pop, R&B and adult contemporary).
 In the UK, it peaked at number two on the singles chart.

-The song lyrics were written primarily in English, but Richie has admitted in at least one press interview that "African" lyrics in the song, such as "Tom bo li de say de moi ya" and "Jambo jumbo", were in fact his sui generis dialects.
+The song lyrics were written primarily in English, but Richie has admitted in at least one press interview that "African" lyrics in the song, such as "Tam bo li de say de moi ya" and "Jambo jumbo", were in fact gibberish.
 Richie has described these portions of the song as a "wonderful joke", written when he discovered that he lacked the time to hire a translator to contribute the foreign-language lyrics he wished to include in the song.

+Production

+When composing the song, Richie was able to write all of the verses easily but got stuck when he got up to the hook.
+He told GQ that he kept repeating, "come on and sing along" over and over to no avail:

+Finally, inspiration struck him while he was visiting a friend's house and about to go back to work in the studio:

+Reception

-Cash Box summed up its review of the single saying "Richie’s command of these diverse musical elements and shifts in melodic direction is as impressive as it is pleasureable."
+Cash Box summed up its review of the single saying "Richie's command of these diverse musical elements and shifts in melodic direction is as impressive as it is pleasurable."
+Mat Snow of NME said it "is amongst the most justly infectious floor-fillers ever."